Three Phase Transformer Basics

 Three Phase Transformer Star and Delta Configurations

-But what do we mean by “star” and “delta” three-phase transformer connection.
+But what do we mean by “star” (also known as Wye) and “delta” (also known as Mesh) when dealing with three-phase transformer connections.
 A three phase transformer has three sets of primary and secondary windings.
 Depending upon how these sets of windings are interconnected, determines whether the connection is a star or delta configuration.
-The available voltage which are each displaced from the other by 120 electrical degrees and flow of the transformers currents are also decided by the type of the electrical connection used on both the primary and secondary sides.

 With three single-phase transformers connected together, the magnetic flux’s in the three transformers differ in phase by 120 time-degrees.
 With a single the three-phase transformer there are three magnetic flux’s in the core differing in time-phase by 120 degrees.